syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 {% endtabs %}

 ## Creating business object for reminder
-Reminders supports to map your custom object with `ScheduleAppointment.Reminders`.
+Reminders supports to map your custom object with the `ScheduleAppointment.Reminders.`

 {% tabs %}
 {% highlight c#%}